 Four new Master’s programmes have been established within Hessian Theatre Academy (HTA) since its foundation in 2002 – on the one hand to fill existing gaps in the training and education on offer, on the other hand to illustrate and promote the primary idea of co-operation at a structural level.
+The Study programmes are fundamentally financed and equipped by the HTA.
 The Master’s degrees in Dramaturgy at the Johann Wolfgang Goethe University and in Performing Arts and Music Management at the Frankfurt University of Music and Performing Arts (HfMDK) have thus been established since the launch of HTA.
 These were supplemented in 2008 with two advanced Master’s degrees in the field of dance (at the time in co-operation with Tanzplan Deutschland): the MA for Contemporary Dance Education at the HfMDK and the MA for Choreography and Performance at the Institute for Applied Theatre Studies in Giessen and the HfMDK.
 Both programmes are run in English and are specifically aimed at international students.

 Together with Dresden Frankfurt Dance Company, Ensemble Modern, the Frankfurt University of Music and Performing Arts and Künstlerhaus Mousonturm, Hessian Theatre Academy runs the rehearsal and performance centre Frankfurt LAB.
 LAB is a venue for projects conducted by internationally renowned ensembles dedicated to the creation of modern music, dance and theatre works, often in partnership with HTA and other recognised arts education institutions.
 Frankfurt LAB’s two large production and performance halls provide artists with an unusual amount of space and time in which to develop and try out new works and presentational forms on an experimental basis.